OualidZM/ChatAppProject/README.md

 ### Grid
 ---
-In the class `container` is were we add the grid
+In the class `container` is where we add the grid

     .container{
         display: grid;
         width: 100%;

-i use `grid-template-columns`, and `grid-template-rows`, to divide the page in 5x5
+I use `grid-template-columns`, and `grid-template-rows`, to divide the page in 5x5

         grid-template-columns: 1fr 1fr 1fr 1fr 1fr;
         grid-template-rows: .2fr 0fr 0fr 0fr .2fr;

-and finally using `grid-template-areas`, to adjust the content, the `.`, means a blank space
+and finally, using `grid-template-areas`, to adjust the content, the `.`, means a blank space

         grid-template-areas:
             ". . . . ."